Awesome tips for a healthy low-carb road trip. These will make it easy to stay low carb these holidays.

 Don’t let one slip-up turn into an entire week off your low-carb plan.
 The more you splurge, the more your body will crave sugar and make it harder to return home to your usual healthy eating habits.

-Don’t let one week ruin possibly months of hard work.
+Don’t let one-week off-plan, ruin possibly months of your hard work.

 Nuts are easy to pack and easy to find on the road too.
 You can find nut packets in any gas/petrol station or convenience store.
 Make sure to check the nutrition label for any added ingredients.
 Go for lower carb nuts such as macadamias, almonds, sunflower and pumpkin seeds.
 Avoid cashews.